kejne/kejne/README.md

 Follow me on [LinkedIn](https://www.linkedin.com/in/kajfehlhaber/) to get a a good idea what I'm about!

+## 🚀 Current assignment
+Platform Engineering at WirelessCar, building up an IDP (Internal Developer Platform), focusing heavily on CNCF and DX!

 ## 🧑‍🔧 Services
 - Team mentorships - Focus on Lean, DevOps, taking ownership & cloud architecture
 - Ensemble/mob programming sessions